 Step 6.
 Restart your computer to boot from the original hard drive.
 Safely disconnect the bootable drive and keep it properly for future use.

-The program automatically selects the current system partition (usually C drive) as destination drive.
+Tips: The program automatically selects the current system partition (usually C drive) as destination drive.
 You can also change the default destination drive by ticking before “Restore system to other location” in Step 4.

 If you lose the EFI partition by accident, you can restore EFI partition in Windows 10 by recreating it in Command Prompt or get it back with the help of a specialized tool.
 You may adopt the same methods to restore EFI partition in Windows 7.